This focus idea is explored through:

 Students often acknowledge small scale erosion of rocks, such as smoothing of rocks due to weathering.
 However, most do not believe in large scale erosion such as a river creating a mountain valley or the Grand Canyon.
 When asked how a large mountain valley formed, students will often suggest Earth movements such as folding or faulting, rather than erosion.
 This is understandable and relates to the difficulties students have with the vastness of geological time.

-The focus idea Geological time – Level 6 explores student conceptions of geological time scales.
+Geological time explores student conceptions of geological time scales.

 Generally students do not see that rock erodes to form soil, or that soil is really eroded rock.
 Many students believe that soil has always been present where it is; some students believe that soil is ‘pushed up from below’ and a related view is that all or most soils are primarily composed of organic matter.